BrantalikP/rn-animations-pg/README.md

 This project is build for Expo GO, so you shouldn't need any native dependencies to run it.

+First install all packages using `yarn`.

-You can simply start the development server with:
+Then You can simply start the development server with:
 `yarn start`

 Then you can install the expo go app on your phone and scan the QR code to run the app.